rust-lang/rfcs/text/0000-discriminant-bits.md

 fn bit_size(&self) -> usize { }
 ```

 The `bit_size` function returns the number of bits necessary to represent this discriminant.
-This number is not necessarily the number of bits actually used, as this is subject to optimization.
+This number is not subject to optimisation, so e.g. `Option<&str>` reports a bitsize of `1`.

 For example: